 International Travel

 The University of Arkansas, Fayetteville has instituted several practices to remain in compliance with government regulations on foreign travel, exports of controlled equipment, technical data, software, and technology.
 All faculty, staff, and students are required to follow these policies, laws, and regulations when working in, or traveling to, a foreign country.
 International travel for university related activities requires registration with the Office of Study Abroad and International Exchange.
 Likewise, the Travel Office has Export Control procedures and requirements prior to any foreign travel.
+Additionally, the University Information Technology Services has Workstation Security Travel Standards that always need to be followed.

 Travel to North Korea is highly restricted, therefore requires special authorization from the U.S. State Department.
 Academic activities are not exempt from this requirement.